keerthanam12/keerthanam12/README.md

 - 👯 I’m looking to collaborate on OpenSource Projects.

-- 💬 Ask me about **Programming Language like Python and Java.
-Full-Stack Web Development.**
+- 💬 Ask me about **Programming Languages like Python and Java.
+Full-Stack Web Development, Software Development and UI/UX Designer.**

 - 📫 How to reach me **keerthanam0809@gmail.com**